CursorTouch/Android-MCP/README.md

 <br>

-**Android-MCP** is a lightweight, open-source bridge between AI agents and Android devices.
-Running as an MCP server, it lets large-language-model agents perform real-world tasks such as **app navigation, UI interaction and automated QA testing** without relying on traditional computer-vision pipelines or preprogramed scripts.
+**Android-MCP** is a lightweight, open-source tool that bridge between AI agents and Android devices.
+Running as an MCP server, it lets LLM agents perform real-world tasks such as **app navigation, UI interaction and automated QA testing** without relying on traditional computer-vision pipelines or preprogramed scripts.

 <https://github.com/user-attachments/assets/cf9a5e4e-b69f-46d4-8487-0f61a7a86d67>